AtharvaUtekar/Project_Auniq_Ecommerce_store/README.md

 https://auniq-ecommercestore.netlify.app/

-## Introduction

-This is a fully functional eCommerce web application using commerce.js.
+### This is a fully functional eCommerce web application using commerce.js.

-While building it learnt many advanced React & JavaScript topics, as well as how to use Stripe for card transactions.
-I have also intergrated Commerce.js, for backend and to provide the actual feel of an e-commerce web store!
+#### While building it, I learnt many advanced React & JavaScript topics, as well as how to integrate Stripe payment gateway for card transactions.
+The project is backed by Commerce.js, for backend and to provide the actual feel of an e-commerce web store.
+We can implement the CRUD operations in real time using CommerceJs and dynamic load and fetch data onto our application.

 <br/>
 <br/>